sbryngelson/group-docs/group-syllabus/formatting.md

     title = {A {G}aussian moment method and its augmentation via {LSTM} recurrent neural networks for the statistics of cavitating bubble populations},
     ```

-* Book titles will usually be capitalized as you enter them verbatim (capitalization and all) in the `.bib` file.
+* Book titles are usually capitalized as you enter them verbatim (capitalization and all) in the `.bib` file.
 So, be consistent when citing book titles!
     * Like this:
         * M. A. Nielsen and I. L. Chuang, _Quantum Computation and Quantum Information_ (Cambridge University Press, 2000)
         * T. Kruger, H. Kusumaatmaja, A. Kuzmin, O. Shardt, G. Silva, and E. Viggen, _The Lattice Boltzmann Method: Principles and Practice_ (Springer International Publishing, 2016)